MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/connecting-to-the-web-client.md

     <https://gpuaweb.contoso.com/GP>

-3. View the sign on page.
+3. View the sign-in page.
 If the site displays a security certificate error, report the issue to your system administrator, and do not continue the sign on process.

 ![shows the login screen to dynamics gp in the browser.](media/install-web-login-03.png "GP login")